 Virtual Computer are to optimize their NxTop client virtualization and management solution to operate with select models of Lenovo laptops and desktops PC platforms.
 For their part, Lenovo will allow customers to have Virtual Computer’s NxTop client loaded onto their custom images, direct from the factory.
 There are a number of client hypervisor solutions that can be used by enterprises today.
 The focus for these have been on security.
 At moment, the only vendor offering an enterprise ready PC management solution based on client hypervisor is Virtual Computer.
 The partnership withLenovo is likely first in line of tie-ups.
 Nxtop is Enterprise ready, with such deals Enterprises will be better ready for NxTop.

-The Virtualization Security Podcast on 10/7 was the second in a series of Virtual Desktop Security discussions we are having.
+The Virtualization Security Podcast on 10/7 was the second in a series of Virtual Desktop Security discussions we will are having.
 The special guest panelist was Simon Graham of Virtual Computer, the makers of NxTop a client side hypervisor based on Xen.
 On this podcast, we went into the details of NxTop.

 The engineers at Virtual Computer have thought about nearly everything when it comes to a Client Hypervisor.
 NxTop operates as a standalone or as a centrally managed client hypervisor.
 The difference is fairly stark.
 I feel that most people in the Enterprise unless this is a one off situation would want to use the managed client hypervisor.

-There has been a lot of noise about a negotiations between VMware and Novell, rumors are that it regards the purchase of the SUSE division, now firstly every thing that follows is pure supposition on my part, I have no insider knowledge.
-A fellow analyst, Mike Norman, has put forward one argument on why a VMware purchase of Novell SUSE assets makes good corporate sense, however I would like put another idea into the fray.
+There has been a lot of noise about a negotiations between VMware and Novell, rumors are that it regards the purchase of the SUSE division, now firstly every thing that follows is pure supposition on my part, I have no insider knowledge. now mike has put forward one argument on why a VMware purchase of Novell SUSE assets make very good corporate sense.
+However I put another idea into the fray.

 Virtual Computer recently announced the availability of their NxTop product for free for up to five users.
 NxTop combines centralized virtual desktop management with a “bare-metal” client-hypervisor to make managing many desktops as easy as managing one.
 But, you may ask, what can a client side hypervisor do for me?
 The answer – solutions such as Virtual Computer’s NxTop can be utilized to effectively manage your desktop environment, provided they have a functional management interface.
 That said, bear in mind this is a developing technology, but it is a technology that offers you the opportunity to manage your desktops with virtualization without the larger infrastructure requirements of VDI but that doesn’t mean to say it wholly replaces SBC solutions: but it is a useful option to consider.

-Virtual Computer, the market leader in distributed desktop virtualization, have announced a new pricing model to enable corporate IT teams, VARs, and PC enthusiasts to use VirtualComputer’s complete NxTop product suite for free.
-The free version allows you to manage up to five PCs without any licensing fees or time-based evaluation restrictions.
+Virtual Computer, the market leader in distributed desktop virtualization, have announced a version of NxTop allowing you to manage up to five PCs without any licensing fees or time-based evaluation restrictions.